Synthird/distance-between-dots/README.md

 # Distance-between-dots

-Prints two dots as well as spaces/underscores between them
+Prints two dots in the command line as well as spaces/underscores between them

 # License